Why do you need BI tool selection criteria?

 4. Mobile Business Intelligence

 In this category, which contains 24 criteria, the support for Mobile Business Intelligence is examined.
 Does the Business Intelligence Tool support (native) mobile access?
-Several criteria were taken into account for example which platforms are supported (iPad, Android, BlackBerry), native support or not, and if the Business Intelligence solution supports the principle of ‘create a report once; run on every device’ (desktop, laptop, browser, Smartphone, Tablet).
+Several criteria were taken into account, for example which platforms are supported (iPad, Android, BlackBerry), whether they have native support, and if the Business Intelligence solution supports the principle of ‘create a report once; run on every device’ (desktop, laptop, browser, Smartphone, Tablet).